immutant/immutant.org/tutorials/clustering.md

-Each cluster node requires a unique name, which is usually derived from the hostname, but since our Immutants are on the same host, we set the `jboss.node.name` property on our second node to prevent a conflict.
+Each cluster node requires a unique name, which is usually derived from the hostname, but since our Immutants are on the same host, we pass the `--node-name` option on our second node to prevent a conflict.

 JBoss listens for various types of connections on a few ports.
 One